publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch14/schI/m__us_usc_t12_s1757.md

     Par.
 (8).
 [Pub.
 L. 95–630, § 502(b)][/us/pl/95/630/s502/b], substituted “Board” for “Administrator”.

     Par.
 (9).
 [Pub.
-L. 95–630][/us/pl/95/630], §§ 502(b), 1803(c), substituted “Board” for “Administrator” and inserted “, except as authorized by the Board in carrying out the provisions of subchapter III of this chapter,” after “amount not exceeding”.
+L. 95–630][/us/pl/95/630], §§ 502(b), 1803(c), substituted “Board” for “Administrator” and inserted “, except as authorized by the Board in carrying out the provisions of subchapter III,” after “amount not exceeding”.

     Pars.
 (12) to (14).
 [Pub.
 L. 95–630, § 502(b)][/us/pl/95/630/s502/b], substituted “Board” for “Administrator” wherever appearing.